Frequently Asked Questions about the CFAS ART Lab Certification Exam

 Q: What happens if I fail the exam?

 A: You may take the exam at the next available opportunity.
 Keep in mind that the CFAS has not yet determined how often the exam will be provided.
 Depending on demand, the exam may be offered annually or biannually.
-There is a possibility that CFAS will host an exam at the annual meeting in Montreal, 2018.

 Q: I have a master degree in embryology.
 Must I still take the exam?